blavejr/blavejr/README.md

 <h1 align="center">Hi there 👋, I'm Remigius Kalimba</h1>
-<h3 align="center">Farmer • Software Engineer • Founder @ FarmLu and lufarming app 🌾</h3>
+<h3 align="center">Software Engineer • Founder @ Lu — business tools for small businesses in Namibia 🇳🇦</h3>

 <img src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" width="100%" alt="Coding animation"/>

 ---

-🌍 I'm a Namibian software engineer and farmer based in Germany and on a mission to transform African agriculture through technology.
+🌍 I'm a Namibian software engineer based in Germany, building the operational backbone small business owners in Namibia don't have access to today.
-💻 I’ve built scalable systems across Europe, Asia, and Africa — now I’m focused on delivering tools that empower smallholder farmers with data, connectivity, and automation.
+💻 I've built scalable systems across Europe, Asia, and Africa — now I'm focused on giving small business owners in Namibia one place to run their whole business: people, stock, sales, funding, and compliance, all from a phone.

 ---

 ### 🔭 Currently building
-- 🚜 **lufarming** – An AI-powered farm management platform to help smallholder farmers collaborate, manage operations, and access funding by building trust with lenders through data and technology.
+- 📱 **Lu** – A mobile app that gives small business owners in Namibia the operational leverage a well-resourced business gets from proper systems: managing people and assets, a real marketplace for buying and selling, flexible gig-based labour and delivery, access to funding through a two-sided marketplace with lenders, and guided compliance form-filling — no bank account, technical literacy, or extra apps required.
+(Lu started life as a farming app, `lufarming` in the code — the same unmet needs turned out to apply to any small business, not just farms.)
 - 🌞 Off-grid **solar-powered infrastructure** for internet and irrigation in rural Namibia.
-- 📱 **Offline-first mobile apps** using React Native and NestJS for environments with unstable connectivity.
+- 📱 Mobile apps using **React Native and NestJS** built for environments with intermittent connectivity.

 ---